Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-There are normal, fatty and dry hair.
+There are normal, oily and dry hair types.